METAL-ShanghaiTech/ViPSN/VSU/README.md

 # VSU
-The specifications of VSU are listed in this table, the base's 3D printer case is drawn with solidworks, and saved in the folder: [3D](./3D).
+The specifications of VSU are listed in this table.
+The base's 3D printer case is drawn with solidworks, and saved in the folder: [3D](./3D).
 <table>
     <tr>
         <td >Unit</td>